 Heaven knows I love outdoor equipment because it doesn’t clutter up my house!
 Plus, you know, exercise. 😉

 In particular, my minimalist self loves these scooters because they’re three-wheeled, meaning they always stand upright.
-So instead of having a tangled heap of scooters hanging out on my porch, we have three scooters standing neatly upright and in a row.
+So instead of having a tangled heap of scooters hanging out on my porch, we had three scooters standing neatly upright and in a row.
 (It’s the little joys in life, right?)

-What the kids love about them is how they glide.
+What kids love about them is how they glide.
 AKA, like a dream.
 They can take a bit for little ones to master, because you have to lean your body to steer, instead of physically turning the handlebars like you do on a traditional scooter.
-But this also makes them super fun, and the kids in our neighborhood are always ditching their razors and grabbing my kids’ scooters for a turn.
+But this also makes them super fun, and the kids in our neighborhood were always ditching their razors and grabbing my kids’ scooters for a turn.

 —